Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Module performance

 \subsection{Detection efficiency}

+To determine the detection efficiency of the DUT, we define $\rm{N_{good}}$ as the number of muon tracks expected to pass through the fiducial volume of the DUT, and $\rm{N_{det}}$ as the number of these tracks that produce a valid cluster on the DUT.
+Fig.~\ref{fig:cut} illustrates an example that the detection efficiency calculation for layer 2 as the DUT, where the short modules except for the one paired with the DUT are employed to constrain the muon impact position, while the other long modules are used to reconstruct the reference tracks for efficiency determination.

-To evaluate the detection efficiency of a long SciFi module under test (DUT) at a given measurement position, good events are selected according to the following criteria: \begin{itemize} \item The short modules, excluding the one paired with the DUT, are required to reconstruct $xz$-plane tracks with $\chi^{2}<2$ and cluster sizes of $cls \leq 3$ in each participating layer.
-This ensures that the selected muons traversed the intended measurement position on the long modules. \item The long modules, excluding the DUT, are required to reconstruct $yz$-plane tracks with $\chi^{2}<2$ and cluster sizes of $cls \leq 3$ in each participating layer.
-In addition, the extrapolated track position on the DUT is required to lie within its sensitive area. \end{itemize}
+To be explicit, the selection of good muon events follows these criteria: \begin{itemize} \item For the short modules (excluding the one paired with the DUT), $xz$-plane tracks are reconstructed with a goodness-of-fit requirement of $\chi^{2}<2$.
+Clusters used in the reconstruction must have a signal of $N_{\mathrm{pe}}>8$~p.e. and a cluster size of $cls \leq 3$ in each participating layer.
+These conditions ensure that the selected muons traverse the intended measurement region on the long modules. \item For the long modules (excluding the DUT), $yz$-plane tracks are reconstructed with $\chi^{2}<2$, and only clusters with $N_{\mathrm{pe}}>8$~p.e. and $cls \leq 3$ are accepted in each layer.
+Furthermore, the extrapolated track position on the DUT is required to fall within its active sensitive area. \end{itemize}

 With these criteria, about 1000 good events per day are obtained for each DUT.
 Fig.~\ref{fig:clusters} shows, as an example, the cluster size and cluster signal distributions for the DUT in layer~2 at a measurement position of 52.5~cm.
-Most clusters have $cls \leq 2$, and the most probable value of $N_{\mathrm{pe}}$ is about 36 p.e., consistent with the module design expectation.
+Most clusters have $cls \leq 2$, and the most probable value of $N_{\mathrm{pe}}$ is approximately 36 p.e., consistent with the module design expectation.
 Clusters with larger sizes are typically associated with higher signals, which can originate from muon hit combined with secondary particles produced in muon interactions, such as $\delta$ rays, or with ambient radiation.

-For each good event, the DUT is considered to have detected the muon if a cluster with $cls \leq 3$ is present on the DUT layer and the residual between the cluster position and the extrapolated track position in the $yz$ plane is less than 5~mm.
-Events with $cls=3$ are retained to maximize statistics while only marginally affecting the position resolution.
-The residual threshold is particularly relevant for the outermost modules, where it is influenced by the geometrical layout.
+For each good event, the DUT is considered to have successfully detected the muon if a cluster with $cls \leq 3$ is present on the DUT layer and the residual between the cluster position and the extrapolated track position in the $yz$ plane is less than 5~mm.
+Events with $cls=3$ are retained to maximize statistics while only marginally affects the position resolution.
+The residual threshold is particularly relevant for the outermost modules due to geometrical constraints.
 The detection efficiency is then defined as